Boss sent overpaid IT know-nothings home – until an ON switch proved elusive

 The manager had formed that opinion after reading consumer technology magazines that left him convinced that he knew all about IT and that pros knew far too little to justify their pay packets.
 Or even their existence.

 Abraham and his colleagues moved the printer as efficiently as possible.
-And then were then moved on.
+And then they were moved on.

 CEO insisted his email was on server that had been offline for yearsREAD MORE